pingcap/docs/faq/migration-tidb-faq.md

     iperf3 -s
     ```

-+ Execute the following command on the server-side node where the retries and EOF errors occur:
++ Execute the following command on the client-side node where the retries and EOF errors occur:

     {{< copyable "shell-regular" >}}